History of artificial neural networks: Deep learning

 The deep learning revolution started around CNN- and GPU-based computer vision.
 Although CNNs trained by backpropagation had been around for decades and GPU implementations of NNs for years, including CNNs, faster implementations of CNNs on GPUs were needed to progress on computer vision.
 Later, as deep learning becomes widespread, specialized hardware and algorithm optimizations were developed specifically for deep learning.

 A key advance for the deep learning revolution was hardware advances, especially GPU.
 Some early work dated back to 2004.
-In 2009, Raina, Madhavan, and Andrew Ng reported a 100M deep belief network trained on 30 Nvidia GeForce GTX 280 GPUs, an early demonstration of GPU-based deep learning.
+In 2009, Rajat Raina, Anand Madhavan, and Andrew Ng reported a 100M deep belief network trained on 30 Nvidia GeForce GTX 280 GPUs, an early demonstration of GPU-based deep learning.
 They reported up to 70 times faster training.

 In 2011, a CNN named DanNet by Dan Ciresan, Ueli Meier, Jonathan Masci, Luca Maria Gambardella, and Jürgen Schmidhuber achieved for the first time superhuman performance in a visual pattern recognition contest, outperforming traditional methods by a factor of 3.
 It then won more contests.
 They also showed how max-pooling CNNs on GPU improved performance significantly.

 Many discoveries were empirical and focused on engineering.
-For example, in 2011, Xavier Glorot, Antoine Bordes and Yoshua Bengio found that the ReLU worked better than widely used activation functions prior to 2011.
+For example, in 2011, Xavier Glorot, Antoine Bordes and Yoshua Bengio found that the ReLU, used by Fukushima in 1969, worked better than widely used activation functions prior to 2011.

 In October 2012, AlexNet by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton won the large-scale ImageNet competition by a significant margin over shallow machine learning methods.
 Further incremental improvements included the VGG-16 network by Karen Simonyan and Andrew Zisserman and Google's Inceptionv3.

 The success in image classification was then extended to the more challenging task of generating descriptions (captions) for images, often as a combination of CNNs and LSTMs.

-In 2014, the state of the art was training “very deep neural network” with 20 to 30 layers.
+In 2014, the state of the art was training "very deep neural network" with 20 to 30 layers.
 Stacking too many layers led to a steep reduction in training accuracy, known as the "degradation" problem.
 In 2015, two techniques were developed concurrently to train very deep networks: highway network and residual neural network (ResNet).
 The ResNet research team attempted to train deeper ones by empirically testing various tricks for training deeper networks until they discovered the deep residual network architecture.